 The sexual organs with insufficient resources can cease to produce good quality sperm / ovum or even hormonal messengers to start these processes.
 It isn't just kidneys that are involved, liver and spleen energetics have a part to play in providing quality blood and smooth abundant qi to be able to produce viable healthy sperm, line the uterus and hold the fertilised embryo.
 I have listed just a few organs that have key roles in these processes.
 This is however a very incomplete picture as other organs support and complement them.

 The organ relationships and functions are affected by many factors.
-Adults are likely to have a combination of unsuitable nutrition, excessive work, stressful career, excessive sex activities (males), many births (females), emotional instability all over a prolonged period of time.
+Adults are likely to have a combination of unsuitable nutrition, excessive work, stressful career, excessive sex activities (males), many births and or blood deficiency (females), emotional instability all over a prolonged period of time.

 It is important to mention that long term chronic deficiencies require intensive corrective therapy to ultimately result in successful outcomes not only in the return to fertility and good health but more importantly knowledge and habits that support you in the long term.